Our Mobile Deposit feature provides the ease of depositing your checks at anywhere, anytime without coming into our physical location.

 Information to note:

-- You will receive 3 notifications after each deposit.
-The third is the most important.
+- You will receive 3 notifications after each deposit; 1 mobile message, then 2 emails:

-- Mobile message “deposit successful” shows the process worked
+- Mobile message “deposit successful” shows the process was carried out correctly.

-- Email says the deposit was received.
+- Email sent to the address linked to your account shows the deposit was received by the credit union.
 Don’t spend the money yet!

-- Second email tells you if the deposit was approved, adjusted, or cannot be accepted.
+- Final email sent to same account tells you if the deposit was approved, adjusted, or cannot be accepted.

-- Endorse your check with your account number and 'For Deposit Only'
+- Endorse your check, including your account number and "For Mobile Deposit Only"

 - Choose account for the deposit